-(d) The Employer will replace the employee's hand tools, pneumatic tools, power tools and tool boxes required for the job, which may be lost or broken while used on the job, upon reasonable proof of such loss or breakage, and proof that there has been no negligence on the part of the employee.
-Replacement will be of equal quality.
-In order for the employee to qualify for replacement of tools, the employee must provide in advance to the Employer a written inventory of their tools approved by the appropriate employer designate detailing the number, type, make, and serial number (if applicable) of each tool.
+(d) The Employer will replace the employee's hand tools, pneumatic tools, power tools and tool boxes required for the job, which may be lost or broken while used on the job, upon reasonable proof of such

-(e) All regular employees of the mechanical job classification series will be eligible for reimbursement of tools that they have purchased that are determined by the Employer to be required because of new technology.
+(e) All regular employees of the mechanical job classification series will be eligible for reimbursement of tools they have purchased that are determined by the Employer to be required because of new technology.
 The reimbursement must be pre-approved by the Employer, and receipts must be produced.